pcewing/docker-incremental-compile-demo/README.md

 The general workflow will be:

-* Build the base image
+* Build the base and builder images
-* Build the builder image
+    * We can build just these two images by specifying a target when executing our first `docker image build` command
 * Use the builder image to compile and link the *MyApp* application
     * By passing in the working directory as a volume, we can effectively extract all of the build artifacts back to the host